Iconic characters and their cultural impact on iconic and profound animated villains

 Redefining evil with Maleficent

-Maleficent defies clichés by showing a complex evil, mixing vulnerability and personal tragedy.
+Maleficent defies clichés by displaying one complex evil, mixing vulnerability and personal tragedy.

 Thus, Maleficent redefines traditional notions of villainy, contributing emotional depth and nuances to his character.